 5. Circumstances responsible for the realisation.
 Active marketing of completed property supports trading.
 Sale prompted by external factors (retirement, relocation, mortgage refinancing pressure, divorce, market shift) supports investment.
 The badge tests whether the disposal is the planned exit or a response to circumstance.

-6. Motive of the taxpayer.
+6. Your motive.
 Profit-on-resale at acquisition supports trading.
 Rental yield plus long-term capital appreciation supports investment.
-The motive badge is the closest pre-FA-2016 analogue of the post-FA-2016 main-purpose test in Conditions A, B and D.
+This is the closest pre-FA-2016 analogue of the post-FA-2016 main-purpose test in Conditions A, B and D.

 7. Method of financing.
 Short-term refurbishment finance, bridging loans, or development finance with an exit-on-sale assumption support trading.
 Long-term buy-to-let mortgages with rental-coverage underwriting support investment.
 The financing badge produces strong contemporaneous documentary evidence.